zbrozek/solarcar-batterypack/testing/cell/README.md

 The instrument is in four wire sensing mode.
 If the wires are shielded, the shield should be driven by the guard output of the instrument.
 ## Open circuit voltage
 This is a very simple test.
 The source meter is placed in current-source mode with a zero current target, and the voltage at the terminals is measured over a short interval.
-## Leakage current
-The meter is set to source the cell's open circuit voltage and with a small current limit.
-The actual current consumed by the cell will be its leakage current.
-## DC impedance estimate
+## R0 estimate
 The cell voltage is measured with the cell idle (identical to the open circuit voltage test), and then again while sourcing a short high-current pulse.
 The dV/dI is the charging resistance.
 The tool then does this again, but discharging.
 This yields the discharging resistance.
-The average of the two is used as an estimate of the DC impedance of the cell at the current state of charge.
+The average of the two is used as an estimate of the R0 impedance of the cell at the current state of charge.
+This should mostly be a measurement of the simple mechanical resistances and have little to do with the chemistry.
-## dQ/dV capacity estimate
+## DC impedance estimate
-This test runs longer than the pulse test above, and captures the change in voltage produced  by the injection of a certain amount of charge.
-Another data point is captured by discharging the cell of the same amount of charge.
-The slope of voltage with charge is a proxy for capacity.
+This test is similar to the R0 estimate, but uses a much longer pulse in order to try and get an estimate of the DC impedance.

 # Configurable parameters
 Some constants defined at the top of the script can be tweaked to suit your particular cell parameters:
 * _kChargeComplianceLimit_volts_ sets the upper voltage limit when sourcing current into the cell.
 * _kDischargeCompianceLimit_volts_ sets the lower voltage limit when sinking current out of the cell.
-* _kLeakageCompliantLimit_amps_ sets the maximum current used for measuring cell leakage.
+* _kR0PulseCurrent_amps_ sets the pulse current used when estimating the R0 impedance of the cell.
+* _kR0PulseDuration_seconds_ sets the length of the pulse when testing the R0 impedance of the cell.
-* _kDcirPulseCurrent_amps_ sets the pulse current used when estimating the DC impedance of the cell at the current state of charge.
+* _kDcirPulseCurrent_amps_ sets the pulse current used when estimating the DC impedance of the cell.
 * _kDcirPulseDuration_seconds_ sets the length of the pulse when testing the DC impedance of the cell.
-* _kDqDvCurrent_amps_ sets the steady state current used when charging or discharging the cell to estimate the capacity relative to other cells of the same design.
-* _kDqDvDuration_seconds_ sets the time that the steady state current will be applied.
-Its product with _kDqDvCurrent_amps_ sets the amount of charge sourced into our sunk out of the cell.
 * _kLeakageDwellTime_seconds_ sets the time that the instrument will wait for the current to settle to determine the leakage of the cell.

 # Handy links